loelens: scenario modelling for cities, starting with Amsterdam

 The work runs across two repos.
 A Python data pipeline that fetches and merges sources on weekly, monthly, quarterly and annual cadences.
 A React front end with Supabase as the database and auth layer, deployed on Vercel.
 Map view, scenario controls, PDF export, English and Dutch.

 This is the project that mixes most of what I like working on in one place.
 Housing as a system.
 Honest scenario modelling.
 Open data as a constraint and a feature.
 Building something that could plausibly become useful to others rather than only to me.
-It is being prepared for paid release later this year, with the current version live and usable at amsterdam-property-model.vercel.app.
-The product name will change before launch.
+The Amsterdam model is live and usable at loelens.com.
+A paid tier is in preparation.